paketo-buildpacks/php/rfcs/0001-restructure.md

 be part of the PHP family of buildpacks.

 <a name="note-2">2</a>.
 There are a few ways for adding support for PHP to a
 web server – as a native web server module, using CGI, using FastCGI.
-PHP-FPM (FastCGI Process Manager) is a FastCGI implementation for PHP, bundled with the official PHP distribution since version 5.3.3
+FPM (FastCGI Process Manager) is a FastCGI implementation for PHP, bundled with the official PHP distribution since version 5.3.3